-Iron Road Limited, a publicly listed company, is proposing to develop an iron ore mine in South Australia’s Central Eyre Peninsula.
-When operating at full capacity, the mine is expected to produce 24 million tonnes per annum of 67% iron concentrate ore.
+Iron Road Ltd, a publicly listed company, is proposing to develop an iron ore mine in South Australia’s Central Eyre Peninsula.
+The 2015 business case for this project expected the mine to produce 24 million tonnes per annum of 67% iron concentrate ore when operating at full capacity.
 The project would facilitate the transport of the ore from the mine to the coast, and its export through a deep-water port facility at Cape Hardy.

 Economic, social and environmental value

 Without the port and rail infrastructure, the economic activity associated with the mine, and the royalties and tax receipts expected to be derived from it, would not be realised.

 The proponent’s stated beneﬁt–cost ratio for the mine, rail and port infrastructure to Australia is 1.3, with a net present value of $3,800 million (7% real discount rate), representing a public net beneﬁt for this privately funded project.

 Capital cost of initiative as stated by proponent (2015 business case) $6 billion (real, undiscounted) | Private sector contribution $6 billion.